 If a staff member or child is confirmed to have COVID 19, the local health authorities and Child Care Licensing will be immediately notified.
-During the testing phase, the teacher is suspended, and the room is preemptively cleaned.
+During the testing phase, the teacher is excluded, and the room is preemptively cleaned.
 The Weekday Program will work with officials to determine any additional steps to be taken.

 Are teachers wearing masks?

 In compliance with the Governor's orders, all staff wear masks throughout the day.
 We do believe that the health check at the beginning of the day is key to allowing only healthy adults and children into the school.
 This important moment occurs when they are dropped off and we check to see if they are well, or if any symptoms are noticed, we immediately isolate the child during the day.
-Children cue much of their understanding and learning from speaking and facial expressions, especially infants and ones.
-By wearing masks, we remove so much of that input from them for up to 10 hours of their day, so we do allow staff to remove their masks when in the classroom with their cohort of students and other times when social distancing.

 Are there video cameras in the classrooms?

 Yes, there is a video monitoring system throughout the school allowing administrative staff to observe the classrooms.
 The DVR cycles approximately every thirty days.
 The viewing of any available recorded monitoring is only obtainable with a subpoena.